dps923/winter2020/graded-work/assign4.md

 * quantity
 * photo

-The user interface controls for first three should be standard text fields.
+Add user interface controls for all except photo.
+The first three controls should be standard text fields.
 At your option, you can use a larger text view for the "notes" data.

 The "quantity" UI should be a segmented control, with button segments for these values:
 25, 50, 100, 125, 250, 500